Learner Intelligence Report: Addressing the disconnect between strategy and practice

 Studies reveal that organizational learning is a fundamental strategic process and the only sustainable advantage of the future.* Despite this, 60% of L&D departments find themselves on the lower end of the Emerald Works Index.
 That means they’re only having ‘transactional impact’ – looking at short-term performance gains when foresight is required to change learners’ behavior.

-In this report, CEO John Yates and Head of Research Gent Ahmetaj look at:
+In this report, Head of Research Gent Ahmetaj looks at:

 • How to close the gap between strategy and practice – Top performers are using a self-determined approach.
 What does this mean and how can it be implemented effectively?